Diversification

 Top 5 farm diversification ideas

 From agricultural to non-agricultural farm diversification ideas, there are many farm diversification examples.
-As part of our Farm Handover Guide, we interviewed 1,654 farmers and 33%* of those said they had already diversified their farms.
+As part of our 'Voice of the Farmer 2024' research, we interviewed 1,650 farmers across the UK and 34% of those said they had already diversified their farms.

 With this in mind, we’ve put together farm diversification ideas for farmers sharing the same school of thought.